 In the following decades, the Mongols regularly found ways around or through the Wall.
 In 1279, the Mongols—under the leadership of Kublai Khan, Genghis’ grandson—defeated the Song and ruled all of China for the next 100 years (the Yuan Dynasty).
 As expected, the Walls were not maintained during the Yuan Dynasty since there was no longer any northern threat to repel.

-Fast forward a century later: The Chinese were back in charge in 1368, after they drove the Mongols back north—signaling the start of the Ming Dynasty (1368-1644).
+Fast forward a century later: The Chinese regained power in 1368, after they drove the Mongols back north—signaling the start of the Ming Dynasty (1368-1644).
 All of the modern sections of the wall (that you typically see in photos) were all created during the Ming Dynasty.

 An interesting note: the official Ming documents didn’t refer to the “chang cheng” since it was still so firmly associated in Chinese folklore with the widespread suffering caused by the much hated First Emperor Qin fifteen centuries earlier.
 Instead, it was referred to as the “bian cheng” (“frontier wall”).